mdsol/crichton-dotnet/docs/representor_builder.md

 name | The name of the transition.
-Can be used as an alternative or subcategory of title. profileUri | Uri to an http://alps.io/ or similar profile. languageTag | Language of the transition, as per RFC 5988 http://tools.ietf.org/html/rfc5988
+Can be used as an alternative or subcategory of title. profileUri | Uri to an http://alps.io/ or similar profile. languageTag | Language of the transition, as per RFC 5988 http://tools.ietf.org/html/rfc5988 serviceLevelTarget | SLT of the endpoint. contains the following data: 99thPercentile in ms, StandardDeviation in ms, RequestsPersSecond

 ### ```void AddEmbeddedResource(string key, CrichtonRepresentor resource)```